iZettle/api-documentation/finance-api/api-reference.md

 ### Responses
 <details open="true">
-<summary>HTTP status codes</summary>
+<summary>Click to hide HTTP status codes.</summary>

 |Status code |Description
 |:---- |:----
-|200 OK |Returned when the account transactions are successfully fetched.
+|200 OK |Returned when the operation is successful.
-|403 Forbidden |Returned when you are not authorised to fetch the account transactions.
 |400 Bad Request |Returned when a required parameter is missing or in a wrong format in the request.
+|401 Unauthorized |Returned when one of the following occurs: <br/><ul><li> The authentication information is missing in the request.</li><li>The authentication token has expired.</li><li>The authentication token is invalid.</li></ul>
+|403 Forbidden |Returned when the scope being used in the request is incorrect.
 </details>

 <details open="true">
-<summary>Response attributes</summary>
+<summary>Click to hide response attributes.</summary>

 |Name |Type |Description
 |:---- |:---- |:----